Plastic Cosmologies: Radical Permeation and the Self, Hakubi Center for Advanced Research, Kyoto University 2025-present

-Impermanent – Imperishable: Plastics and Praxis among Buddhists in Oceania, funded by the Velux Foundation as part of the WASTE project at the Centre for Contemporary Buddhist Studies, Department of Cross-Cultural and Regional Studies, University of Copenhagen, 2022 – present.
+Impermanent – Imperishable: Plastics and Praxis among Buddhists in Oceania, funded by the Velux Foundation as part of the WASTE project at the Centre for Contemporary Buddhist Studies, Department of Cross-Cultural and Regional Studies, University of Copenhagen, 2022 – 2024.

-This research project will look at how Buddhists in Oceania relate to radical permeability and toxicity amidst the changing ecosystems on the planet.
+This research project looked at how Buddhists in Oceania relate to radical permeability and toxicity amidst the changing ecosystems on the planet.
 How do Buddhist practices which enhance the awareness of the permeability of the human body incorporate, challenge and/or reject how Buddhists relate to the presence of plastics in the Anthropocene?

 Residue: Mongolian Buddhist Waste and the Recalcitrant Materiality of Blessings, Marie Skłodowska-Curie Fellow at the Centre for Contemporary Buddhist Studies, Department of Cross-Cultural and Regional Studies, University of Copenhagen, 2020-2022.